MulleWeb/MulleWeb.github.io/index.md

 This is a small Web library collection written on top of the [MulleFoundation](//MulleFoundation.github.io).

-It contains a HTTP server and a HTTP client library and support for JSON.
+It contains amongst other functionality a HTTP server and a HTTP client library and support for JSON.
 It is experimental at this stage.

 Library                                                                    | Description